 The Hashemite Kingdom of Jordan has not acceded to the Convention on Cluster Munitions.

-Jordan participated as an observer in the convention’s meetings of States Parties in 2010–2012.
-It was invited to, but did not attend, the first part of the convention’s Second Review Conference held virtually in November 2020.
+Jordan participated as an observer at the convention’s Meetings of States Parties in 2010–2012, but not since then.
+Jordan was invited to, but did not attend, the convention’s Second Review Conference held in November 2020 and September 2021.

-In December 2020, Jordan voted in favor of a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-Jordan has voted in favor of the annual resolution promoting the convention since it was first introduced in 2015.
+In December 2021, Jordan voted in favor of a United Nations General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
+Jordan has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Jordan expressed concern at the use of cluster munitions in eastern Ukraine in 2014, describing the use of “such internationally prohibited weapons” as “a violation of the provisions of international law and a dangerous development that imperils the lives of citizens.”
-It also voted in favor of a 2015 UN Security Council (UNSC) resolution expressing concern at evidence of cluster munition use in Darfur, Sudan.
-Jordan has also voted in favor of UNGA resolutions expressing outrage at the use of cluster munitions in Syria, most recently in December 2020.
+It also voted in favor of a 2015 Security Council resolution expressing concern at evidence of cluster munition use in Darfur, Sudan.
+Jordan has also voted in favor of UNGA resolutions expressing outrage at use of cluster munitions in Syria.

 Production, transfer, and stockpiling

-Jordan is not known to have produced or exported cluster munitions, but it imported them and possesses a stockpile.
+Jordan is not known to have produced or exported cluster munitions, but has imported them and possesses a stockpile.

 Jordan has not disclosed information on the types and quantities of its stockpiled cluster munitions.

 According to United States (US) export records, Jordan imported 200 CBU-71 and 150 Rockeye cluster bombs at some point between 1970 and 1995.
-The US also transferred 31,704 artillery projectiles (M509A1, M483) containing more than 3 million dual-purpose improved conventional munition (DPICM) submunitions to Jordan in 1995.
-Jordan reportedly possesses Hydra-70 air-to-surface unguided rocket system, but it is not known if the ammunition types available to it include the M261 Multi-Purpose Submunition rocket.
+The US also transferred 31,704 artillery projectiles (M509A1 and M483 projectiles) containing more than three million dual-purpose improved conventional munition (DPICM) submunitions to Jordan in 1995.
+Jordan reportedly possesses the Hydra-70 air-to-surface unguided rocket system, but it is not known whether the ammunition types available to it include the M261 multi-purpose submunition rocket.

-Jordan also received four NORINCO WM-80 multi-barrel rocket launchers from China in 2009–2010 but it is not known if this sale included 272mm cluster munition rockets that contain 380 high-explosive anti-tank submunitions.
+Jordan received four NORINCO WM-80 multi-barrel rocket launchers from China in 2009–2010, but it is not known if this sale included 272mm cluster munition rockets, which contain 380 high-explosive antitank submunitions.

 Jordan is not known to have used cluster munitions.

-Since March 2015, Jordan has participated in a Saudi-led joint military operation in Yemen against Houthi forces, also known as Ansar Allah, which has used cluster munitions.
+Jordan has participated in the Saudi Arabian-led joint military operation in Yemen against Houthi forces, which used cluster munitions in 2015–2016.

 Statement by Prince Mired Ben Raad Zeid al-Hussein of Jordan, Convention on Cluster Munitions Third Meeting of States Parties, Oslo, 11 September 2012.
 Notes by the Cluster Munition Coalition (CMC).

-Statement by Prince Mired of Jordan, Convention on Cluster Munitions First Meeting of States Parties, Vientiane, 10 November 2010.
+Statement by Prince Mired Ben Raad Zeid al-Hussein of Jordan, Convention on Cluster Munitions First Meeting of States Parties, Vientiane, 10 November 2010.
 Notes by the CMC.